Fotos y Recuerdos

-who called it an improvement over the Pretenders' original version.
+with some even calling it an improvement over the Pretenders' original version.
 The song peaked at number one on the United States Billboard Hot Latin Songs chart for seven consecutive weeks, her fourth successive number one song.
 "Fotos y Recuerdos" also peaked at number one on the Regional Mexican Airplay chart, her second consecutive number one.
 "Fotos y Recuerdos" became Selena's first posthumous number one song, following the shooting death of the singer in March 1995.
 The recording became the second-most successful Latin single of 1995 and ranks as the twentieth best Hot Latin Songs chart single of all-time.
 Many musicians have since recorded the song and released it on their respective albums including Dominican salsa singer José Alberto "El Canario" and Mexican pop singer Paulina Rubio.

 Inspiration, production and songwriting controversy

 While flying back from New York, A.B.
 Quintanilla—the brother-producer of Selena—heard the Pretenders' 1983 single "Back on the Chain Gang" on the radio.
 At the time, A.B. was having a nervous breakdown after realizing he was running out of material to record for Selena's fourth studio album, Amor Prohibido (1994).
 He likened the idea of reworking "Back on the Chain Gang" into a Spanish-language cumbia song.
-Keyboardist of the group, Ricky Vela wrote the Spanish lyrics into a cumbia-style that A.B. envisioned for the recording.
+Keyboardist Ricky Vela wrote the Spanish lyrics into a cumbia-style that A.B. envisioned for the recording.
 The Amor Prohibido album was pressed for a release date of March 13, 1994, and was halted for distribution due to the copyrighting issues with "Fotos y Recuerdos".
-Vela retold in a 2002 interview how he was awaken by Selena and A.B. because they did not have the clearance for "Fotos y Recuerdos".
-Singer-songwriter Chrissie Hynde's music producers reported the song to Hynde who did not allow Selena to continue with "Fotos y Recuerdos" until she received an English-language writing of the song.
+Vela retold in a 2002 interview how he was awakened by Selena and A.B. because they did not have the clearance for "Fotos y Recuerdos".
+Songwriter Chrissie Hynde's publishers reported the song to Hynde, who did not allow Selena to continue with "Fotos y Recuerdos" until she received an English-language translation of the new lyrics.
 It was only after Vela re-wrote the song into English that Hynde gave Selena the clearance for the recording.
-Musicologist James Perone, noticed how the song was the shortest track off of Amor Prohibido.
+Musicologist James Perone noticed that the song was the shortest track off of Amor Prohibido.
 He further wrote how Vela "stripped some of the edge off of Hynde's text but retained the basic premise of ["Back on the Chain Gang"]" Perone found A.B.'s arrangement to be "an example of [his] universal Latin approach".